 How is the application structured?

-The application form asks for some details about you and your working life, three short questions so we can find out more about you and a nomination form from your current employer (if applicable) or someone who you have worked with.
+The application form asks for some details about you and your working life, so we can find out more about you.
+It also includes a nomination form t be completed by your current employer (if applicable) or someone who you have worked with.
 Over the course of the application and nomination, we are looking for someone who:

 - Has an ambition to lead, sense of purpose and vision.